(Announcement: The PVGrows Spring Forum will be held April 10, 2014 in Holyoke.

 How can we advance Farm to Institution connections in the Pioneer Valley?

 In a healthy food system, nutritious locally grown foods are being served in schools, hospitals, prisons, and other institutions.
-Come to the PVGrows Spring Forum to learn how these partnerships are being built, and what you can do to support their growth.
+Participants in the PVGrows Spring Forum learned how these partnerships are being built, and what we can do to support their growth.

-Our first plenary speaker is Kelly Erwin, Founder and Director of the MA Farm to School Project, on the important role of farm-to-institution connections in building a healthy food system.
-Kelly will give a primer on the many forms these partnerships can take— ranging from a farmer selling direct to an institution to other models with multiple “middlemen.”
+Our first plenary speaker was Kelly Erwin, Founder and Director of the MA Farm to School Project, on the important role of farm-to-institution connections in building a healthy food system.
+Kelly gave a primer on the many forms these partnerships can take— ranging from a farmer selling direct to an institution to other models with multiple “middlemen.”
 See the full list of Forum presenters.

-We’ll be hosted by UMass Dining Services, which sources an impressive 28% of its produce locally.
-We’ll learn about their relationships with farmers, distributors, and students, and then we’ll enjoy one of their locally-grown lunches.
+We were hosted by UMass Dining Services, which sources an impressive 28% of its produce locally.
+We heard about their relationships with farmers, distributors, and students, and then we enjoyed one of their locally-grown lunches.

-Interactive sessions are designed to connect you to people and organizations with Farm to Institution challenges and solutions similar to your own.
+Interactive sessions were designed to connect participants to people and organizations with Farm to Institution challenges and solutions similar to their own.

-And as usual, the Forum includes structured networking, opportunities for collaboration, and a locally grown lunch!
+And as usual, the Forum included structured networking, opportunities for collaboration, and a locally grown lunch!

 Read more about the PVGrows Forum

-- This event is open to anyone working for a healthy food system in the Pioneer Valley.
+- Forums happen twice a year and are open to anyone working for a healthy food system in the Pioneer Valley.
 Bcome a member to make sure you receive an invitation to the Fall 2013 Forum.

 - The Forum is free. ($10 lunch food donation suggested).